 We like to use regular coconut milk in all our recipes that require coconut milk.
 Essentially coconut milk is pulverized coconut flesh mixed with water.
 The result is a super creamy and rich liquid called Coconut Milk.
 There is always a thick layer of coconut cream once you crack open a can, and that is the good stuff, so make sure you are using that and not discarding it!
 Lite Coconut Milk is basically regular coconut milk without the delicious cream at the top, with more water, and more chemical stuff.
 We like to avoid it and just prefer good old regular coconut milk.

-Jenny has a Kaffir Lime Tree in her backyard.
-The main difference between most regular limes and Kaffir limes is that Kaffir limes have a very bumpy and warty skin, unlike traditional limes where their skin is very smooth.
-Traditional limes also have a lot more juice than Kaffir limes.
-Typically people use Kaffir Lime trees for their leaves.
-Think of the Kaffir lime leaf like a bay leaf.
+Jenny has a Makrut Lime Tree in her backyard.
+The main difference between most regular limes and Makrut limes is that Makrut limes have a very bumpy and warty skin, unlike traditional limes where their skin is very smooth.
+Traditional limes also have a lot more juice than Makrut limes.
+Typically people use Makrut Lime trees for their leaves.
+Think of the Makrut lime leaf like a bay leaf.
 It packs a lot of flavor, and smells delicious.

 Can red curry made ahead?

 Yes!
 We love making Red Curry ahead.
 That way it’s super easy to cook the noodles and toss in some protein when you are ready.
 You can store the sauce in an airtight container for about 5 days in the refrigerator.
 You can also freeze this sauce in an airtight container and add the noodles and protein after you have re-heated the sauce on the stove.

 - 8 oz flat rice noodles medium width, same as used for Pad Thai

 - 2 tbsp vegetable oil

 - 2 Thai Chiles, split in half lengthwise

 - 1¼ cups chicken stock

 - 3 makrut lime leaves or the juice of two limes